bentomhall/nih-system/homebrewery/world/player-options.md

 If you already know that invocation, you can pick a different invocation to learn instead.
 The additional effect from this feature still applies.
 \column
 #### Psychometry
 Starting at 10th level, your pact gives you the power to read the environment and reconstruct the events of the past.
 As an action, you touch an object and state a query about an event in its history.
-As an example, you could touch a bloodied dagger and ask "Where did this blood come from".
+As an example, you could touch a bloodied dagger and ask "Where did this blood come from?".

 A ghostly scene unfolds around you, centered on the object.
 It includes up to 10 minutes before and after the event in question.
 You can walk around this scene, which is visible to everyone within sight of it.
 At your discretion (no action required), you can pause the scene, rewind the action, or fast forward it.
 You can dismiss the scene as an action; if you do not, it fades 30 minutes after it was created, even if paused the whole time.